liblit/uw-cs-letterhead/README.md

 * This document class uses a proper en dash before "Madison" in the footer.
 The paper letterhead incorrectly uses a hyphen.

-* The footer font used by this document class resembles that used by the paper letterhead, but the two are not identical.
+* The footer of the paper letterhead uses Friz Quadrata Bold and
+  Optima: commercial fonts not available in a standard TeXLive installation.
+Instead this document class uses the default sans-serif font for the entire footer, boldfaced on the first line.
+  As mentioned above, if you have loaded other packages that change the default sans-serif font, that change will apply to the footer as well.

 Non-Bugs